BryantSteed/project-scc/scc-project-report.md

     return reverse_graph # already done above
 ```

-This is just the same as a regualar graph and I have done it in the above function.
+This is just the same as a regular graph and I have done it in the above function.

-The main data structure here is the graph itslef, which is O(V + E) because it stores V nodes and E edges.
+The main data structure here is the graph itself, which is O(V + E) because it stores V nodes and E edges.
 The rest is quite negligible and only as on constant factors to these.

 So, I conclude that finding the sccs is **O(V + E)** space.